 \section{Introduction}

-With the rapid development of the internet, online activities produce a massive amount of data in various forms, such as text, images, and graphs, among which the graph data has attracted more and more attention and interest from the research community recently, due to its powerful capabilities to illustrate the complex relations among different entities \cite{gcn, gat}.
-To acquire informative semantics maintained in the graphs, researchers has developed a sort of graph representation learning methods, including graph embedding methods \cite{deepwalk, line} and graph neural networks (GNNs) \cite{gcn, gat}.
-Usually, the basic versions of such methods need to be trained with massive training data in a centralized manner.
-However, such a setting is prohibitive in real-world scenarios due to privacy concerns, commercial competitions, and increasingly strict regulations and laws \cite{fedml, fedgraphnn}, such as GDPR\footnote{https://gdpr-info.eu/} and CCPA\footnote{https://oag.ca.gov/privacy/ccpa}.
-To address the privacy concerns, efforts have been made to introduced federated learning (FL) \cite{fedgraphnn} into graph learning domain to, which is a distributed learning paradigm that can enhance privacy via training graph models on local devices and incorporating various privacy-preserving mechanisms, such as differential privacy (DP) on graphs \cite{dp-survey}.
+With the rapid development of the internet and its applications, online activities are producing a massive amount of data in various forms, such as text, images, and graphs, among which graph data, in particular, have recently attracted increasing attention and interest from the research community due to their powerful ability to illustrate the complex relations among different entities \cite{gcn, gat}.
+To extract the informative semantics contained in graphs, researchers have developed various graph representation learning methods, including graph embedding methods \cite{deepwalk} and graph neural networks (GNNs) \cite{gcn, gat}, which have been utilized in various real-world applications \cite{knowledge-graph, knowledge-survey}.
+Usually, the basic versions of such methods need to be trained on massive amounts of training data in a centralized manner.
+However, such a training setting is infeasible in real-world scenarios due to privacy concerns, commercial competition, and increasingly strict regulations and laws \cite{fedml, fedgraphnn}, such as the GDPR\footnote{https://gdpr-info.eu/} and the CCPA\footnote{https://oag.ca.gov/privacy/ccpa}.
+To address privacy concerns, efforts have been made to introduce federated learning (FL) \cite{fedgraphnn} into the graph learning domain.
+FL is a distributed learning paradigm that can serve as a suitable solution for many real-world applications, such as the Internet of Things (IoT) \cite{iot}.
+It enhances privacy by allowing graph models to be trained on local devices while incorporating various privacy-preserving mechanisms, such as differential privacy (DP) on graphs \cite{dp-survey}.